A new space race? Britain enters the orbital launch business.

 People are dressed in pristine white lab coats, their hair tucked into blue caps, faces obscured by masks and goggles.
 The space is spotless, devoid of almost any furnishings or clutter.
 The workers huddle round a table, intent on the task before them, while in the background looms a huge cage, shaped like the nose of a rocket.

 Here in southwest England, this clean room is where satellites are integrated into their dispenser – the piece of a launch system that will spit them out into space when they reach the necessary orbit.
-It’s part of a brand-new facility paving the way for the United Kingdom’s first-ever space launch.
+It’s part of a brand-new facility paving the way for the United Kingdom’s first-ever orbital space launch.

 Why We Wrote This